Search by category, archive or keyword

 Addiction affects all of the lives that the addict or alcoholic comes into contact with.
 Besides the addict, the family is the hardest hit by the effects of addiction.
 And unlike the addict, the family is acutely aware of the problems caused by the lone addiction.

-The family needs healing too, and a successful intervention is the beginning of that process.
+The family needs healing too, and a successful drug intervention and alcohol intervention is the beginning of that process.
 The day before the intervention with the addicted loved one, the family gathers to:

 - Understand how they may have been inadvertently enabling the addict